Mie Kumagai: Early life

-Kumagai was born on June 11, 1968 in Kanagawa Prefecture.
+Kumagai was born on June 11, 1968, in Kanagawa Prefecture.
 She had very little interest in video games in her youth but briefly played the arcade game Rally-X and then the Game Boy titles Tetris and Final Fantasy Legend II.
 She played some tennis as a student though she had a greater personal interest in skiing and windsurfing.
 Kumagai attended Hosei University where she obtained a degree in philosophy in 1991.

 Career

-During the Japanese economic bubble in the early 1990s, Kumagai worked for an art consulting firm and then AOKI International, a mens clothing company, after the bubble burst.
+During the Japanese economic bubble in the early 1990s, Kumagai worked for an art consulting firm and then AOKI International, a men's clothing company, after the bubble burst.
 She worked at AOKI's corporate planning office for about a year and a half before finding a newspaper article about Sega Enterprises and its prospects of opening amusement parks throughout Japan.
 A presentation to producer Tetsuya Mizuguchi, head of Sega's Emotional Design Laboratory, led to her to being hired in 1993 as a Joypolis theme attraction planner for that division of the company.
 It was around this time that she truly became interested in video games.
 In 1995, Kumagai was transferred to the arcade division of Sega AM3 research and development studio under Hisao Oguchi.
 She began working as a producer alongside programmer and eventual husband Takeshi Goden.
 They created the on-rails arcade titles Rail Chase 2 and Magical Truck Adventure, two games Kumagai thought female gamers could play together and would also appeal to families and couples.
 She claimed she had couples in mind when designing these games rather than targeting female players specifically.
 She would keep this ideology throughout most of her career.